Do you have a grand opening or major anniversary to celebrate? We want to help commemorate your success — contact Bret

 The Santa Rosa Metro Chamber will provide you with the large, ceremonial scissors and a long length of ribbon.
-Chamber Ambassadors will attend the event and we'll try to schedule a photographer, but remember, this is your event.
+Chamber Ambassadors will attend the event and we'll try to schedule a professional photographer (a Chamber member volunteer).

 Here are some helpful tips to make your ribbon cutting a successful event.